graalsystems/credit-card-fraud-detection/README.md

 ## Aim

 The primary objective here is to develop a robust use case designed to identify and prevent fraudulent online transactions, a challenge frequently encountered by both retailers and digital-only businesses (pure players).
-This use case holds significant relevance for the PMU framework, particularly concerning wallet transactions involving reloading of funds.

 Our overarching goal is to establish a framework capable of swiftly and accurately detecting fraudulent banking transactions using the available datasets.
 To achieve this, we will construct a model that assesses each transaction by assigning it a fraud indicator.
 The implementation of this model will be facilitated through the use of Graal's comprehensive suite of services, encompassing its workspaces and low-code engine.